philmph/philmph.github.io/content/posts/3/index.md

 ## 🔚 Closing

 Thanks once again for stopping by!
-I am not sure yet what will be next but I do have some ideas lined up 😄.
+I am not sure yet what will be next, but I do have some ideas lined up 😄.

 ## 📚 References